 - There are two options for this step: by hand using a pastry cutter or using a food processor.
 You can do it either way.
 To use a pastry cutter: Whisk the flour, confectioners’ sugar, and salt together in a medium bowl.
 Place the cubed butter on top and cut in using the pastry cutter until the entire mixture resembles pea-sized crumbs– a few larger crumbs is OK.
-Pour the wet ingredients on top and stir to combine.
+Pour the heavy cream mixture on top and stir to combine.
 You can use your hands to really get it all combined if needed.
 To use a food processor: Place the flour, confectioners’ sugar, and salt in a food processor.
 Pulse a few times to blend.
 Add the cubed butter and pulse until the mixture resembles pea-sized crumbs– a few larger crumbs is OK.
-Add the wet ingredients, then pulse until the dough comes together and forms a ball.
+Add the heavy cream mixture, then pulse until the dough comes together and forms a ball.

 - Place the dough on a lightly floured surface and flatten into a 1-inch thick disc.
 Wrap the dough in plastic wrap and refrigerate for 1 hour or up to 2 days.
 (See make ahead tips.)

 - Remove dough from the refrigerator and roll out into a 9-inch circle.
 Place into a greased 9-inch tart pan and press it down into the pan and up the sides until it is even all around.
 Refrigerate as the oven preheats or for at least 10 minutes.
 Cold dough is important.